bitsnnfl2021/bitsnnfl2021.github.io/_drafts/id-31-bag-of-tricks-for-image-classification-with-convolutional-neural-networks.md

 **Task:**

-Both groups have to show their results on two different datasets (both available at [https://github.com/fastai/imagenette](https://github.com/fastai/imagenette "https://github.com/fastai/imagenette")):
-1\.
-Imagenette (a simpler, easy subset of Imagenet)

-2. Imagewoof (a relatively harder subset of Imagenet)

 Each group has to implement all the methods mentioned for them and show the improvements in metrics for each added tweak to the model training process.

 Tasks for group 1: